Sree-Ajitha/Cloud-Security-Labs/05_Automation.md

-# Lab 05 – Automation & Infrastructure as Code
+# Lab 05 – Automation & Infrastructure As A Code

 ## 🎯 Objective
 Automate cloud deployment using Terraform and workflow tools for repeatable, secure infrastructure.